 In terms of a responsive strategy, this trend is becoming more and more viable through different polyfills — code snippets that allow for different size images to load based on some factor (most often screen size).
 With polyfills, especially the long sought after picture element becoming more commonplace, you’ll be sure to see larger images showing up in more and more mobile designs.

 While video backgrounds are something we don’t see on mobile (because of technical restraints and bandwidth considerations), this rather new trend is crushing it in the world of desktop.
 Gorgeous and engaging video backgrounds add motion and personality to a layout.
-Spend time exploring beautifully executed examples such as Street Art Project by Google, Square Space and Take Your Pulse.
+Spend time exploring beautifully executed examples such as Street Art Project by Google and Square Space.
 You can be sure to see more of these as we move into 2015.

 Add to Our List